Are strawberries safe to eat during the COVID-19 pandemic?

 When are California strawberries in season?

-All year-round strawberries are being harvested in California.
+Throughout the year strawberries are being harvested in California.
 Depending on the weather, peak strawberry season begins in early spring and runs all the way to fall.

 Is it true that California strawberries are grown without GMO technology?